 Step 2: Choose your Study Center.
 Use the garnet tabs below to explore each location, its course offerings, program fee & financial aid details, visa information, and program dates & important documents.
 Also, check out “Which Study Center is right for me?"

-Step 3: Apply to your chosen study center location using the garnet pencil under the Description tab!
+Step 3: Apply to your chosen study center location using the garnet pencil under the Description tab.
 If the application link is not available, check the garnet Dates & Docs tab below to find out when applications will open.

 Pursuant to Italian legal requirements, students interested in studying at FSU Florence must be at least 18 years of age by the start of the program.